 Purchasing foreign mutual funds or other pooled foreign investment products is a common and costly mistake made by U.S. taxable investors.
 Foreign mutual funds will be classified as Passive Foreign Investment Companies (PFICs) by the IRS.
 PFICs must be reported on a complicated U.S. tax form (Form 8621) and are punitively taxed.
 American citizens should avoid the PFIC problem by using only U.S. registered investments, such as mutual funds or exchange-traded funds (ETFs), to invest tax efficiently.

 Unfortunately, many major U.S. financial institutions restrict accounts of Americans living outside of the United States.
 This is largely due to FATCA and perceived compliance risks by large financial institutions.
 However, many companies that focus on retail clients will still be able to offer brokerage services to Americans living abroad.
-It is important for American expats to work with the right investment custodian to ensure headaches are avoided down the road.
-For more detailed information on PFICs please Click Here
+It is important for American expats to work with the right investment custodian and U.S. expat financial advisor to ensure headaches are avoided down the road.

 U.S. Expat Investing Advice and Financial Planning